-No. Question Р Р Р Р Р Р Р Р Р 1 2 3 4 5 6 7 8 9 1 Do you have policy/policies for Υ Υ Υ Υ Υ Υ Υ Υ Υ 2 Has the policy being formulated in consultation with the relevant Stakeholders? consi All the policies have been formulated in consultation with the reachable Stakeholders and the Management of the Company.
+No. Question Р Р Р Р Р Р Р Р Р 1 2 3 4 5 6 7 8 9 1 Do you have policy/policies for Υ Υ Υ Υ Υ Υ Υ Υ Υ 2 consultation with the relevant Stakeholders?
+All the policies have been formulated in consultation with the reachable Stakeholders and the Management of the Company.
 The same are approved by the Board of Directors.
 3 Does the policy conform to any National/ International Standards?
 If yes, specify.
 (50 words) regul ce with Intern able 4 Has the policy been approved by the Board?
-If yes, has it been signed by MD/ owner/ CEO/ appropriate Board Director? polici es are oved l by the ility Re Board 5 Does the Company have a specified committee of the Board/Director/Official to oversee the implementation of the policy?
-The Board has appointed the Managing Directors to oversee policy implementation. ors 6 Indicate the link for the policy to be viewed online? - ilable www.a om/ 7 Has the policy been formally communicated to all relevant internal and external Stakeholders? interr nal Sta externa ıkehol ders tl nroug en coi h inter rough nal ne etwork 8 Does the Company have in-house structure to implement the policy/ policies?
+If yes, has it been signed by MD/ owner/ CEO/ appropriate Board Director? polici es are oved l by the ility Re Board 5 Does the Company have a specified committee of the Board/Director/Official to oversee the implementation of the policy? has a l policy - e Mana ation. aging Direct ors 6 Indicate the link for the policy to be viewed online? - ilable www.a om/ 7 Has the policy been formally communicated to all relevant internal and external Stakeholders? interr nal Sta externa ıkehol ders tl nroug en coi h inter rough nal ne etwork 8 Does the Company have in-house structure to implement the policy/ policies?
 Yes 9 Does the Company have a grievance redressal mechanism related to the policy/policies to address Stakeholders' grievances related to the policy/policies?
 Yes 10 Has the Company carried out independent audit/ evaluation of the working of this policy by an internal or external agency? - - vorkin ernal e